konstantinjdobler/score-lab/README.md

 # score-lab

 ## Setup for nodes with `ppc64le` (Power-PC) processor architecture
 On nodes that use the `ppc64le` processor architecture instead of the "standard" `x86_64`, any *compiled* package or tool will need to be recompiled for the new architecture.
 For Machine Learning workloads, this mostly concerns `conda` and packages with a compiled backend like `pytorch` or `tensorflow`.

-Compiling from source is tricky and can take a **very** long time, but luckily there are a few tricks to make things easier.
-To enable a seamless experience across processor arhcitecures, we need to take the following steps:
+Compiling from source is tricky and can take a **very** long time, but luckily there are a few tricks to make things easier using specific open-source `conda` channels which ship pre-compiled versions for `ppc64le`.
+To enable a seamless experience across processor architecures, we need to take the following steps:

 1. Install the correct conda **distribution** (not just creating a new environment) for the processor architecture
 2. Edit your `.bashrc` so that the correct conda distribution is loaded depending on the current architecture